Build Your Program

 WRR103 helps you develop a toolkit for essay-writing in the humanities.
 Over the course of the term, we move from the sentence level to the paragraph and essay levels, equipping you with a skill set that empowers you to engage in a wide variety of practical writing tasks.

-Course offerings for 2023-2024 Fall/Winter session
+Course offerings for the Fall/Winter 2024-25 session

 For a complete schedule of current course offerings (including those not currently offered), please see the Faculty of Arts & Science Calendar.